 That’s why we’re releasing our new mobile app as a feature to arm security professionals with the threat intelligence they need to make informed decisions quickly, no matter where they are or what time it is.

 The unfortunate truth is that cyberattacks do not come on any convenient schedule, but happen at all hours of the day or night.
 But whenever they do come, response time is often critical down to the minute.
 Security professionals are not automatons, however (not yet, anyway).
 Everyone has to take care of basic human needs like eating, sleeping, or just not being on the clock for every waking moment.

 Sometimes, that means a critical alert is going to pop up at an inopportune time.
 Evaluating that kind of alert takes research, which requires resources that are usually not accessible without a computer.
 The Recorded Future mobile app provides immediate access to threat intelligence, right in your phone.

 In the app, you’ll get access to all the research you need on the go.
 That includes not only research from our own Insikt Group — everything from their flash reports and threat actor summaries to in-depth research — but also your custom analyst notes.
 Analyst-On-Demand reports you’ve ordered also appear right in the app, alongside constantly updating cyber news.

 The mobile app includes the following features:

 We’re constantly improving the app to make it an even more invaluable resource for Recorded Future clients.
-One of the most significant of these will be alerting.
-Through the app, you will be able to receive priority alerts as push notifications on your phone, allowing you to then take action or immediately assign them to team members.
-Alongside direct access to threat intelligence through Intelligence Cards, you’ll be able to quickly triage and prioritize alerts, too.
+One of the most significant updates we’ve made is alerting.
+Through the app, you are able to receive priority alerts as push notifications on your phone, allowing you to take action or immediately assign them to team members.
+Alongside direct access to threat intelligence through Intelligence Cards™, you’re able to quickly triage and prioritize alerts, too.